Peichao/fissa/README.md

 ----------------

 ### examples
-Contains example code.
+Contains example code and data.
 You can load the notebooks as .ipynb directly in GitHub, or on your system if you know how to use jupyter notebooks.

-### exampleData
-Contains example data.
-It a zipfile with region of interests from ImageJ.
-It also contains three tiff stacks, which have been downsampled and cropped from full data from the Rochefort lab.

 ### fissa
 Contains the toolbox.